kasigi/bad_intern_is_not_authorized/README.md

 ### Methodology

 You will need to set the system locally use Postman or equivalent tools to make requests against the API.
-It will likely be necessary to read the code in the controllers to determine what sorts of requests are needed to take each action.
+There is a postman collection json file that you can use to start your testing.

+1. Open Postman
+2. Import the postman collection
+3. Go to the variables and make sure the ```base_url``` is correct for your system
+4. After loggin in, you can update the ```token``` variable with your authorization token

+Note: This postman collection is just a STARTER.
+You may need to add more requests.

 ## Learning Goals